 Signs of heart trouble: You get easily fatigued doing any physical activity

 If you usually run a mile every day with ease but suddenly aren’t able to (you may feel overcome by a severe flu-like fatigue), that may be a sign your heart is not pumping enough blood throughout your body.
 “Activities that used to be easy and now are suddenly met with new difficulty can be a red flag that something is wrong,” says Erin Michos, MD, associate professor of medicine and epidemiology and associate director of preventive cardiology at Johns Hopkins School of Medicine in Maryland.
 If a good night’s sleep doesn’t fix your overwhelming exhaustion, make an appointment with your doctor right away.
-If it’s not your heart, and you’re just tired, try these energizing tricks to feel refreshed!
+Learn about these other 25 heart-health secrets cardiologists want you to know.

 Signs of heart trouble: You’re having sexual problems in the bedroom